genki-aik/Transcendent-Endeavors-Code-Challenge-1/README.md

     - Change into the `frontend` directory by running the command `cd frontend` (This command is run from the root directory).
 Just make sure you are in the `frontend` directory.
 You can check that by typing in the command `pwd` on terminal.
     - We need to generate `node_modules` first.
 Run the command `npm install`.
     - Once that is done, start the frontend by typing in the command `npm start`.
-6. Now you should be able to interact with the website.
+6. Go to `localhost:3000` (The port number that the frontend is running on).
+Now you should be able to interact with the website.
 Type in a number to see your desired results!

 ## Frontend UI
 ![Screenshot 2024-04-15 at 3 32 59 AM](https://github.com/genki-aik/Transcendent-Endeavors-Code-Challenge-1/assets/72573851/04a2eceb-eada-467f-b114-be76dd6e3d6c)